 UPDATE!
-By order and direction of the PHO, individuals and businesses in BC must significantly reduce social interactions and travel from November 19 at midnight.
-The order is in effect until December 7, 2020 at midnight.
+By order and direction of the PHO, individuals and businesses in BC must continue to significantly reduce social interactions and travel.
+The existing order, which began November 19, 2020, has been extended until February 5, 2021.

-BC tourism businesses can refer to the Messaging Guidance for November 20-December 7 related to the announcement on provincial restrictions.
+BC tourism businesses can refer to the Messaging Guidance for January 8-February 5 related to the announcement on provincial restrictions.
 The document includes messaging and a FAQ.

-If you have questions about the PHO order issued on November 19, please contact the BC Ministry of Health or visit: https://www2.gov.bc.ca/gov/content/safety/emergency-preparedness-response-recovery/covid-19-provincial-support/restrictions
+If you have questions about the PHO order extended on January 7, please contact the BC Ministry of Health or visit: https://www2.gov.bc.ca/gov/content/safety/emergency-preparedness-response-recovery/covid-19-provincial-support/restrictions

 We are now in Phase 3 of BC’s Restart Plan.
 In alignment with this Phase, Destination BC has launched a new chapter of its successful Explore BC campaigns: an extensive domestic marketing campaign encouraging BC residents to plan and book their trips for travel throughout the province.